cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CS GROUP (FINANCEMENT BPI)-AI4GEO-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* **Online** environment, accessible through a browser, **without plugin**
+* Environment ** in-line **, accessible through a browser, ** without plugin**
 * Simplified access to data, regardless of the Data Provider
-* Transparent management of the CNES DataLake
+* Transparent management of the CNES Datalake
-* Batteries included: from scientific libraries to heavy-duty applications
+* Batteries included: from scientific bookstore to heavy applications
 * Dynamic and interactive visualization of results in 1D, 2D and 3D
 * Centralized and secure access